duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 ## Basic Spice Tutorial

-In this tutorial, we'll be making a Spice instant answer that lets you search for Node.js packages, using the [Node Packaged Modules API](http://registry.npmjs.org/uglify-js/latest).
+In this tutorial, we'll be making a Spice Instant Answer that lets you search for Node.js packages, using the [Node Packaged Modules API](http://registry.npmjs.org/uglify-js/latest).
 The end result works [like this](https://next.duckduckgo.com/?q=npm+http-server) and the first part, the "backend" component, will look like this:

 <!-- /summary -->